American Airlines Flight 1572: Crash

 At 00:55, the sink rate alarm went off, followed seconds later by a loud thump as the aircraft began shearing off treetops along Peak Mountain ridge.
 These trees were on a ridge with a ground elevation of 728 ft, and the first treetop struck was at a height of 770 ft.
 The captain advanced the throttles to full power, but the trees had been ingested into the engines causing them to flame out and shut down.
 The captain immediately lowered flaps to 40° hoping it would momentarily cause the aircraft to "balloon" upwards.
 While not standard operating procedure, this worked to a limited extent until the aircraft clipped a tree near the end of the runway.
 It then impacted the runway 33 ILS antenna equipment at the approach end of runway 15 before rolling to a stop.

 The accident resulted in one minor injury to a passenger; the other 72 passengers and all 5 crew members escaped without injury.
 The accident resulted in $9 million in damage to the aircraft and over $74,000 in damage to airport equipment.

+After the accident, N566AA was repaired and returned to service and continued to fly with American Airlines until being retired and stored in August 2017.

 NTSB investigation

 The National Transportation Safety Board investigated the accident.

 The investigation cited several causes for this accident.
 It faulted the Federal Aviation Administration (FAA) for designing the approach to runway 15 without taking the ridgeline into consideration.
 The new approach, which factors in the terrain, has increased the MDA to 1320 ft.
 It cited pilot error as the primary cause due to an incorrect altimeter setting combined with the crew's failure to level off at the MDA.
 The report also noted that because pressure was falling rapidly, the crew should have requested a more recent altimeter setting from the tower—the ATIS broadcast is normally updated hourly or whenever weather conditions change, and the first officer had noted that the ATIS recording was over 90 minutes old.
 Although turbulence, heavy rain, and wind shear affected the aircraft, the crew continued to allow it to descend while searching for the airport.

-The cockpit voice recording of the incident became part of the script of a play called Charlie Victor Romeo.
-After the accident, N566AA was repaired and returned to service and continued to fly with American Airlines until being retired and stored in August 2017.

-American Airlines continues to operate the Chicago-Windsor Locks route as American Airlines Flight 2070, using a Boeing 737.
-American still uses flight number 1572 on its Miami-Toronto and Toronto-Miami route using an Airbus A319.
+However, the NTSB also credited the crew resource management and flight skills of the pilots with minimizing the severity of the accident once it was unfolding.

 In popular culture

+The cockpit voice recording of the incident became part of the script of the play Charlie Victor Romeo.

 The incident was featured on season 22 of the Canadian documentary series Mayday, in the episode titled "Tree Strike Terror".